 Make sure you hire a licensed solar installer.
 This help guarantee that the work is done properly using current best installation practices.
 The Commonwealth of Pennsylvania does not issue state-level contracting licenses, so each city or county can set its own requirements and terms.

 In Canonsburg, solar panels cost an average of $3,550 per kilowatt, with an average system size of 6.9 kilowatts.
 The typical Canonsburg homeowner spends $17,152 on their solar array after federal tax refunds.
-An estimate from a local provider will take into account additional information based on your desired system's panel type, required preliminary work, capacity, and size.
+An estimate from a local provider will take into account additional information based on your desired system's required preliminary work, capacity, size, and panel type.
 In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Incentive Amount: